 Dear Dr. Vijay,

-I find gross discrepancy between the financial numbers like CFO and net debt of Ashok Leyland in FY 2017-18 in Company’s annual report and the values in screener.
+I find a gross discrepancy between the financial numbers like CFO and net debt of Ashok Leyland in FY 2017-18 in the Company’s annual report and the values in the screener.
 Kindly clarify on this

 Thanks for writing to us!

-The above article will helps you to understand the manner in which Screener calculates its data sheet from the annual report.
+The above article will help you to understand the manner in which Screener calculates its datasheet from the annual report.

 All the best for your investing journey!